• Recipes

 • Green onion – Nice on top.

-• Chicken, shrimp, ham, or diced pork
+• Chicken, shrimp, ham, or diced pork.

 • Bell pepper, broccoli, cabbage, snow peas, etc.

-1. Cook the rice in broth
+1. Cook the rice

 Boil chicken broth, stir in Minute® Rice, remove from heat, and cover for 5 minutes.
-The broth adds flavor and keeps things simple—no leftover rice needed.

 Cooking rice in broth.

-2. Sauté the onion and scramble the eggs
+2. Sauté onion & scramble egg

 frying an egg in a skillet.